PointsBet Sportsbook Review & Promo Code

-Yes, PointsBet Sportsbook is legal throughout the state of Tennessee.
+While sports betting is legal throughout the state of Tennessee, PointsBet has yet to receive a license to operate.
 Online sportsbooks launched in Nov.
 2020, but retail sportsbooks are not allowed in the state.

 The road to having legal sports betting in the Volunteer State was a long one.

 It began in Jan.
 2019 when the Sports Gaming Act was first filed.
 The bill passed into law in May 2019 when Tennessee Gov. Bill Lee returned it sans his signature, but without vetoing it.
 By late 2019 the 10-person Sports Betting Council was formed, but it wasn’t until Sept.
 2020 that the Tennessee Education Lottery Commission approved the initial three sportsbook operators to go live in the state.
 And then, at last, on Nov.
 1, 2020 sports betting launched in Tennessee.

 There are a couple of forms of sports betting that are illegal in the state and they both involve college athletics.
 Under Tennessee law, it is illegal to have live, in-game wagering for any NCAA events and it also is illegal to have prop bets that are about individual NCAA athletes.

 How to sign up at PointsBet Tennessee Sportsbook